lanl/hippynn/_sources/installation.rst.txt

 Misc.
 Notes
 -----------

-- Install dependencies with pip from requirements.txt .
+- You can also install dependencies with pip from requirements.txt .
-- Install dependencies with conda from conda_requirements.txt .
+- Likewise with conda from conda_requirements.txt .
 - If you don't want pip to install them, conda install from file before installing ``hippynn``.
   You may want to use -c pytorch for the pytorch channel.
   For ase and cupy, you probably want to use -c conda-forge.